lainio/err2/README.md

 The current version of Go tends to produce too much error checking and too little error handling.
 This package helps us fix that.
 1. It helps to declare error handlers with `defer`.
-2. It helps to check and transport errors to the nearest (defer stack) error handler.
+2. It helps to check and transport errors to the nearest (the defer-stack) error handler.

 You can use both of them or just the other.
 However, if you use `err2` for error checks you must remember use Go's `recover()` by yourself, or your error isn't transformed to an `error`.